Netflix promotes content chief to co-CEO; adds 10M new subs

 Nearly 26 million of those subscribers have joined Netflix during the first six months of this year — more than double the number compared with last year — as the pandemic curtailed travel and even nights out on the town.
 The restrictions have turned out to be a boon for Netflix, which also faces a slew of new streaming competitors such as Disney Plus and HBO Max.

-Netflix, however, said its subscriber growth has begun to slow.
+Netflix Inc., however, said its subscriber growth has begun to slow following the “initial shock of Covid and social restrictions” after it added just 2 million fewer customers in the past six months as it did for all of 2019.
 It forecasts just 2.5 million new additions for the current quarter.

+The pandemic has shut down Hollywood, limiting the ability of TV and movie studios to produce more entertainment to feed Netflix and other video streaming services.
+That could limit their appeal if viewers run out of new things to watch.
+Netflix said Thursday that it is slowly resuming production, mostly in Asia and Europe, and its 2020 lineup remains intact.
+Shooting delays mean big shows and movies slated for next year will come out more in the second half of 2021.

+People spending more time at home due to the pandemic has “massively accelerated the shift” from traditional TV to streaming video," said eMarketer analyst Eric Haggstrom in an email.
+That bodes well for Netflix, the streaming pioneer.
+"Even as lockdowns are relaxed and new competitors begin to scale their services, Netflix will extend its lead as the first stop for entertainment.”
+He predicts that Netflix will get one-third of streaming subscribers globally in 2020.

 Liedtke reported from San Ramon, California.